 Every objection to claim must include a copy of the proof of claim to which it objects as an exhibit.

-Objections to Claims in Chapter 11 Cases.
+Objections to Claims in Non-Subchapter V Chapter 11 Cases.

-Objections to claims in a chapter 11 case must be filed and served prior to the hearing held to consider and approve a disclosure statement, unless the Court orders otherwise.
+Except with respect to subchapter V cases, objections to claims in chapter 11 cases must be filed and served prior to the hearing held to consider and approve a disclosure statement, unless the Court orders otherwise.

+Objections to Claims in Subchapter V Chapter 11 Cases.

+Objections to claims in chapter 11 subchapter V cases must be filed and served no later than 30 days after the claims bar date set by the Court as stated in the subchapter V scheduling order entered in the case, unless the Court orders otherwise.

 Vt.
 LBR 3012-1.
 Valuation of Collateral, Allowance of Secured Claims, and Establishment of Interest Rate in Chapter 12 and 13 Cases.